Orange-OpenSource/a11y-guidelines/src/en/planning/legal-framework-in-france.md

 ## Directive (UE) 2016/2012 – Web Accessibility Directive

-- This directive is transposed by law n° 2018-771 of 5 September 2018, supplemented by decree n° 2019-768 and the ministerial order of 20 September 2019 on the general accessibility improvement reference framework.
+- This directive is transposed by law no. 2018-771 of 5 September 2018, supplemented by decree no. 2019-768 and the ministerial order of 20 September 2019 on the general accessibility improvement reference framework.
 - In France, the law lays down obligations not only for the public sector, but also for all private companies with a 250+ million euros turnover.

 ### Scope: a limited number of services